Mand Hazara

 Mand Hazara is a village in Sultanpur Lodhi tehsil in Kapurthala district of Punjab, India.
 Mand Hazara village is located in Sultanpur Lodhi Tehsil of Kapurthala district in Punjab, India.
 Kapurthala and Sultanpur Lodhi are the district & sub-district headquarters of Mand Hazara village respectively.
-The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).
+The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj in India.